deparsoul/RetroDelta/README.md

 Since RetroArch currently does not have one-click skin system like Delta, configuring the skin may be slightly complicated.
 However, don't worry, once you are familiar with the following steps, using the skin will be almost as convenient as Delta.
 Especially when you have saved the core settings, changing to another skin only requires loading the new overlay and shader.

-1. Transfer the generated directory to a location accessible by your emulator.
+1. Transfer the generated directory to a location accessible by RetroArch.
 This directory should include files like `delta.cfg` and `delta.slangp`.
 2. Open RetroArch.
 3. Basic configuration:
    1. Set video scaling to full: `Settings -> Video -> Scaling -> Aspect Ratio -> Full`